For the latest COVID-19 impacts across North West HHS, including vaccination information, click here.

 Board Member, Audit and Risk Committee Chair, Safety, Quality and Clinician Engagement Committee Member, Executive Committee Member

 Dr Marco Giuseppin is a Rural Generalist with a passion for Rural Health.
 Originally trained at the University of Queensland, Marco’s career has taken him throughout Rural and Regional Queensland in roles encompassing General Practice, Emergency Medicine, Retrieval Medicine and Anaesthesia.
 As Fellow of the Australian College of Rural and Remote Medicine and an advocate for primary health care on the national stage, Marco’s interests now lie in primary care strategy and governance.

-David Keenan has worked in local government for over twenty five years.
-David is the Chief Executive Officer at Mount Isa City Council and has had similar roles at Southern Downs Regional Council, Tweed Shire Council and Mitchell Shire Council.
+David Keenan has worked in local government for over twenty-five years.
+David was previously the Chief Executive Officer at Mount Isa City Council and is the current Chief Executive Officer of Scenic Rim Regional Council.
+He has also had similar roles at Southern Downs Regional Council, Tweed Shire Council and Mitchell Shire Council.
 David holds a Masters of Business, as well as qualifications in town planning and environmental science.